NewCold-application policy on every entry

 The whole directory, inside the platform.

-Every investor, every note you take, every application you send, connected across rounds, for one annual fee.
+Every investor, every note you take, every application you send, connected across rounds, for one subscription — monthly or yearly.

 Sign up